OCA/queue/queue_job/readme/USAGE.rst

 The best way to run such assertions on the enqueued jobs is to use ``odoo.addons.queue_job.tests.common.trap_jobs()``.

+Inside this context manager, instead of being added in the database's queue, jobs are pushed in an in-memory list.
+The context manager then provides useful helpers to verify that jobs have been enqueued with the expected arguments.
+It even can run the jobs of its list synchronously!
+Details in ``odoo.addons.queue_job.tests.common.JobsTester``.

 A very small example (more details in ``tests/common.py``):

 .. code-block:: python